kksgandhi/personal_site/maturity.md

 Maturity has always been weird to me.
 When I was younger I was frustrated that people would call me immature as I ran around and jumped on things.
-Yes that's "immature", but I prided myself on being kind and respectful to others, something that is very mature.
-When people called my silly behavior immature, it felt like they were discounting my ability to be kind, respectful, etc.
+Yes that's "immature", but I prided myself on being kind and respectful to others.
+When people called my silly behavior immature, it felt like they were discounting my maturity in being kind, respectful, etc.

 In my opinion, maturity is a set of loosely correlated characteristics.